nlesc-nano/Tutorials/docs/1_build_qd.rst

     >>> mol_new = replace_surface(mol, symbol='Br', symbol_new='Cl', f=0.8, mode='uniform', displacement_factor=0.7)
     >>> mol_new.write('cspbbr3_4.2nm_80Cl.xyz')

 The script is pretty self-explanatory: the .xyz coordinates are imported from our previously-built file (``'cspbbr3_4.2nm.xyz'``).
-A specifically built recipe, ``replace_surface``, is then able to recognize **only** the requested atoms on the surface of the supercell (``symbol='Br'``) from their chemical symbol in the .xyz file and replace them with dummies (``symbol_new='Cl'``) in a new .xyz file (``'cspbbr3_4.2nm_80Cl.xyz'``).
-We specifically chose to replace Br atoms with Cl atoms because we aim to use oleate as a ligand, but this setup can be varied if needed.
+A specifically built recipe, ``replace_surface``, is then able to recognize the requested ions from their chemical symbol (``symbol='Br'``) **only** at the nanocrystal surface and replace them with dummies (``symbol_new='Cl'``) in a new .xyz file (``'cspbbr3_4.2nm_80Cl.xyz'``).
+Since we aim at using oleate as a ligand, we specifically chose to replace Br ions, but this setup can be varied if needed.
+For example, if one aims at adding cationic ligands, the Cs ions will be replaced instead.

-The file also specifies the `fraction <https://cat.readthedocs.io/en/latest/4_optional.html#optional.core.subset.f>`_ of the atoms that are being replaced (80% in our case, hence the ``f=0.8`` in the script), their `distribution <https://cat.readthedocs.io/en/latest/4_optional.html#optional.core.subset.mode>`_ and the displacement factor resulting from placing the new dummies on the surface of the core (i.e. 0.7).
+The file also specifies the `fraction <https://cat.readthedocs.io/en/latest/4_optional.html#optional.core.subset.f>`_ of the atoms that are being replaced (80% in our case, hence the ``f=0.8`` in the script), their `distribution <https://cat.readthedocs.io/en/latest/4_optional.html#optional.core.subset.mode>`_ and the displacement factor used to recognize the surface ions (here 0.7).

 CAT input: building the Quantum Dot
 ---------------
 We are now ready to use **CAT** to build our Quantum Dot.
-We will first of all need to build our 'core' and 'ligand' directories inside our working directory (see the `General Overview <https://cat.readthedocs.io/en/latest/1_get_started.html#default-settings>`_ for further information).
-Therefore, our newly built .xyz file needs to be moved into the 'core' directory.
+We will first of all create a 'core' directory inside our working directory (see the `General Overview <https://cat.readthedocs.io/en/latest/1_get_started.html#default-settings>`_ for further information) and move our newly built .xyz file inside it.

-We will then need to write the .yaml `input file <https://cat.readthedocs.io/en/latest/includeme.html#input-files>`_, containing all the desired settings, and to put it in the working directory.
+We will then create a ``input_settings.yaml`` `input file <https://cat.readthedocs.io/en/latest/includeme.html#input-files>`_ in the working directory and customize it with the desired settings.

-Let's take a look at the keywords required for our .yaml file:
+Let's take a look at our .yaml input:

 .. code:: yaml